 What if my address has changed?

-If you change your address, you must file and serve a .
-To file and serve this notice, you should and the other party’s lawyers.
+If you change your address, you must file and serve a notice of address for .
+To file and serve this notice, you should email it to the court and the other party’s lawyers.
 The email address for the other party’s lawyers will be at the front of your court book.

 How do I attend my hearing?